Presented by HVOR, as part of the FIKA(S) Festival and in collaboration with Gallimard and Phaidon.

 No stranger to the spotlight, Magnus Nilsson has been featured on the PBS documentary series The Mind of a Chef and Netflix’s Chef’s Table.
 Nilsson’s enthusiasm for all-things flavourful and his wide breadth of knowledge of both Nordic and world cuisine will ensure an engaging conversation for food-lovers of every kind.

-The conversation will be held in English and will be moderated by culinary critic Jean-Philippe Tastet.
+The event will take place in English and French and will be moderated by culinary critic Jean-Philippe Tastet.